nerves-hub/documentation/nerves-hub/custom-deployment/create-tfvars.md

 * `api_image` = docker repo for nerves\_hub\_api e.g. `nerveshub/nerves_hub_api:latest`
 * `whitelist` = a list of IP addresses that can access the site \(optional, usually used for a staging environment\)

+**WARNING:** If you generate passwords and salts, make sure to avoid special characters that could cause escape issues or may be otherwise unacceptable for their intended usage.